kai687/sphinxawesome-theme/docs/how-to/install.md

    ```

    If you don't plan on committing any changes to the repository, you can skip
    this step.
-The active pre-commit hooks are defined in the file {gh}`.pre-commit-config.yaml`.
+You can see the active pre-commit hooks in the file {gh}`.pre-commit-config.yaml`.

    To test pre-commit with Poetry, run: